dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 ## Review Questions
 - How did we make the enemy chase the player?
 - How did we handle collisions?
-- How can we make a sprite rotate?
+- How did we make a sprite rotate?

 ## New Program: Jack Bites the Dust
 - Demo
 - Explain
+    - Game states

+## Animation
+- See the new version of the simple-game for walk-right and walk-left animations.
+Both animations are in the same sprite sheet.

-## Git
+## Questions
+- Describe tweeening
+- How do you load and play audio?
-- Install git and clone Dave’s repository
+- Describe degrees and radians

-## More Phaser, Continued
-- Add a sound that changes (e.g., raises pitch) as the enemy gets closer

-## Breakout
-Let’s look at the breakout tutorial and see if we want to do some of it together.
+- How do you animatio a sprite?